shengye000/BeyondJenBot/README.md

 1. Added !infofarm sound w/ a 5 minute cooldown.
 2. Added !w3stats and a counter for times !w3 has been used.
 3. Added new !trolldie emote command.

+### March 4, 2021 Update

+1. Added support for "@" in front of <user> in !next, !addplayer, !removeplayer, and !w3stats.
+2. Added new command !w3top10.